inkVerb/VIP/601/Lesson-05.md

 - `dmesg` display kernel messages

 ### Repairing & Re-installing the Kernel
-*Every Linux installation maintains basic and some previous images that can be booted from in `/boot/`*
+*Every major Linux installation maintains basic and some previous images that can be booted from in `/boot/`*

 - Many kernel commands are version-specific and can be best substituted for the current kernel version with `$(uname -r)`
    - To install a previous kernel, look for an earlier number in `/boot/`